jaimebuelta/ffind/README.md

 - Input filename may be a full regex
 - Regex can affect only the filename (default) or the full path.
 - Follow symlinks by default, but that can be deactivated if necessary to avoid recursion problems
-- Works in Python 2.7 (deprecated since version v1.3.1) and Python 3.
+- Works in Python3!
+Older versions (until v1.3.1) are also Python 2.7 compatible for legacy support
 - Can execute commands on matched files
 - Experimental fuzzy search